33 AI Task Extraction Statistics

 17. 88% of organizations use AI automation in at least one business function

-AI adoption has reached saturation levels, with 88% of organizations deploying automation in at least one function.
-The question is no longer whether to adopt AI task management, but how comprehensively to implement it.
+AI adoption has hit near-saturation, with 88% of organizations running automation in at least one function.
+So the question isn’t whether to adopt AI task management anymore.
+It’s how comprehensively to implement it.

 18. 71% of enterprises use generative AI in at least one function

-Generative AI specifically has achieved 71% enterprise adoption, demonstrating comfort with AI systems that interpret and act on natural language.
-This adoption level validates the market readiness for conversational task extraction tools.
+Generative AI on its own has reached 71% enterprise adoption, which says people are comfortable with AI that reads and acts on natural language.
+At that level, the market is clearly ready for conversational task extraction tools.

 19. Cloud-based deployments account for 65%+ of task management software